ericclack/home-photo-bank/README.md

 Start up couchdb.
-Then from the Futon admin system - http://127.0.0.1:5984/_utils/ - create a database for your photo-bank, and add it's name to profiles.clj, here's an example:
+Then from the Futon admin system - http://127.0.0.1:5984/_utils/ - create a database for your photo-bank, and add its name to profiles.clj, here's an example:

 ```
 {:profiles/dev  {:env {:media-path "media"